rahalainen/LinuxEyeZoomMacro/README.md

 Add your shortcut, e.g. `Ctrl+J` to toggle the zoom while the Minecraft window is active.

 ## Requirements
-Tested with KDE Plasma 6.0.4 on Arch Linux, on X11 and Wayland.
+Tested with KDE Plasma 6.0.4 on Arch Linux, on X11.

 Required commands/packages:
-- xorg/xorg-xwayland
+- xorg
 - xdotool
 - wmctrl